TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 First decide what you are going to name your subvolumes.
 I make it simple by using @ku and @ku_home.
 I will use those names here, but you can use whatever you want.

 Boot into the computer using the same Kubuntu USB stick you used to install.
-Choose into the "Try" version.
+Choose the "Try" version.

 You can do these steps either in terminal (Konsole) or using the file explorer (Dolphin).